isolver/ioHub/docs/iohub/api/device_details/keyboard.rst

         #   False = Do not save events for this device in the ioDataStore.
         save_events: True
         # streamEvents: Indicate if events from this device should be made available
-        #   during experiment runtime to the Experiment / PsychoPy Process.
+        #   during experiment runtime to the PsychoPy Process.
-        #   True = Send events for this device to  the Experiment Process in real-time.
+        #   True = Send events for this device to the PsychoPy Process in real-time.
         #   False = Do *not* send events for this device to the Experiment Process in real-time.
         stream_events: True
         # auto_report_events: Indicate if events from this device should start being